mshahzadiftikhar/nestjs-learning/README.md

  - module
  - Unit tests for service and controller

-Details can be found in this file: [New Module Details](./docs/new-module.md)
+Details can be found on this page: [New Module Details](./docs/new-module.md)

+## Integrating Postgres Database

+Lets access data from postgres database in our service layer.
+Details can be found on this page: [Postgres Integration](./docs/postgres-integration.md)